GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

     After tunneling established, in another terminal, we can start generating initial config in our local machine for our Gluu Server cluster.

-    Prepare following steps before generating initial config:
+    Prepare the following steps before generating initial config:

-    - Use resolvable public domain
+    - Use a resolvable public domain
-    - Use SSL certificate and key for the domain (create them if we don't have one yet; self-signed is possible)
+    - Use an SSL certificate and key for the domain (create them if you don't have one yet; self-signed is possible)

     Here's an example on how to run `config-init` container: